vinland-technology/flict-obsolete/README.md

 Using this format you can create txt, html, pdf and what format pandoc can create from markdown.

-# License of the License Checker
+# License of the FOSS License Checker

-License Checker is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)
+FOSS License Checker is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)

 # Building